Skip to main content

 Week 2

-It's time to put your previous quitting experience to work.
-The best way to overcome a habit like smoking is to anticipate problems and plan in advance what you will do to handle them.
-Use the ideas below to make plans to handle each of the barriers you said were problems for staying smoke free.
+The best way to overcome a habit like smoking is to anticipate problems and plan what you will do to handle them.
+Use the ideas below to make plans to handle each of the barriers below that could be potential barriers to being smoke-free:

-Urges to Smoke: Use nicotine replacement therapy products to reduce or eliminate the effects of nicotine withdrawal.
+Urges to Smoke: Use your nicotine replacement therapy (NRT) product to reduce or eliminate the effects of nicotine withdrawal.
 Urges can also relate to your patterns of cigarette use.
-When they come up, try: changing your surroundings, getting involved in a different activity, or talking to a supportive person to get your mind off the urge.
-Most urges will pass in 3-5 minutes.
-Also, for any strong urges, use your product.
+When they come up, consider changing your surroundings, getting involved in a different activity, or talking to a supportive person to get your mind off the urge.
+Most urges will pass within 3-5 minutes.
+Also, for any strong urges, use your NRT product to help calm your cravings.

 week8